 Use free space

 Deploys an extent in the remaining free space of the disk.
-This option is available only when you are adding an extent.
+This menu item is available only when you are adding an extent.

 Use all available partitions

 Dedicates the entire disk to a single extent.
-This option is available only when you are adding an extent and when the disk you are formatting is not blank.
+This menu item is available only when you are adding an extent and when the disk you are formatting is not blank.
 The disk is reformatted, and the datastores and any data that it contains are erased.

 - Set the capacity for the extent.